 Prefer colors that are not too bright or flashy.
 Pencil skirts, pantsuit or tailored dresses with casual jackets are some preferred choices for business-related occasions.

-Whatever you wear, prefer neutral color palette to maintain an air of decency.
-Do not over-accessorize yourself—small earrings and a wristwatch is enough.
+Whatever you wear, prefer a neutral color palette to maintain an air of decency.
+Do not over-accessorize yourself—small earrings and a wristwatch are enough.
 For footwear, always prefer high heels.
 Same rules apply for dressing up for a job interview.